temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ---

 ### SEC.
-604. BIPARTISAN IMPLEMENTATION COMMISSION AND SUNSET REVIEW

-**(a) Commission.**—There is established a Bipartisan Implementation Commission (in this section referred to as the "Commission"), consisting of 8 members, of whom 2 shall be appointed by the Speaker of the House of Representatives, 2 by the minority leader of the House of Representatives, 2 by the majority leader of the Senate, and 2 by the minority leader of the Senate.
-The Commission shall oversee Federal transitions under this Act and shall report annually to Congress on the fiscal and administrative impacts of this Act.
-Recommendations of the Commission shall not bind any State or private party and shall be limited to Federal implementation.

-**(b) Sunset.**—All new provisions of this Act (other than this section and sections 601 through 603 and 606 through 607) shall sunset 15 years after the date of enactment of this Act unless reauthorized by a joint resolution of Congress.

----

-### SEC.
-605. CONTINGENT CONSTITUTIONAL SAFEGUARDS
+604. CONTINGENT CONSTITUTIONAL SAFEGUARDS

-**(a) Trigger.**-If, after all appeals are exhausted, a court of competent jurisdiction enters a final judgment holding that the phase-out of Federal intellectual property protections under section 103 effects a taking of property requiring just compensation under the Fifth Amendment to the Constitution, the Secretary of the Treasury shall establish a compensation fund (in this section referred to as the "Fund") for the sole purpose of satisfying the compensation required by such judgment and any similar claims resolved in accordance with such judgment.
+**(a) Trigger.**-If, after all appeals are exhausted, a court of competent jurisdiction enters a final judgment holding that the repeal of Federal intellectual property protections under section 103 effects a taking of property requiring just compensation under the Fifth Amendment to the Constitution, the Secretary of the Treasury shall establish a compensation fund (in this section referred to as the "Fund") for the sole purpose of satisfying the compensation required by such judgment and any similar claims resolved in accordance with such judgment.

 **(b) Funding.**-The Fund shall be funded primarily from proceeds of agency asset auctions under section 101(e).
 To the extent that such proceeds are insufficient to satisfy the compensation required by final judgments described in subsection (a), the Secretary of the Treasury shall pay any additional required amount from other funds in the general fund of the Treasury not otherwise obligated.

-**(c) Claims and valuation.**-To the extent consistent with the judgment described in subsection (a), the Secretary of the Treasury shall by regulation prescribe procedures under which holders of existing patents, trademarks, or copyrights affected by the phase-out in section 103(c)(1) may file verified claims not later than 2 years after the date of such regulations.
+**(c) Claims and valuation.**-To the extent consistent with the judgment described in subsection (a), the Secretary of the Treasury shall by regulation prescribe procedures under which holders of existing patents, trademarks, or copyrights affected by the repeal described in section 103(c)(1) may file verified claims not later than 2 years after the date of such regulations.
 Compensation shall be calculated based on the fair market value of such rights as of the date of enactment of this Act, as determined by independent appraisal.

-**(d) No inference absent judgment.**-Nothing in this section shall be construed as a congressional finding that the phase-out described in section 103(c)(1) constitutes a taking of property requiring just compensation in the absence of a final judgment described in subsection (a).
+**(d) No inference absent judgment.**-Nothing in this section shall be construed as a congressional finding that the repeal described in section 103(c)(1) constitutes a taking of property requiring just compensation in the absence of a final judgment described in subsection (a).

 ---

 ### SEC.
-606. DEFINITIONS
+605. DEFINITIONS

 In this Act: